About the SBA Blues REP Program

 - 5. If my son/daughter is not selected to play on a rep team, what other opportunities are there within the SBA for him/her to play basketball?

-(a) For boys and girls under 13, the Club has an excellent house league program (Steve Nash program is part of the house league) that operates on Saturdays.
+(b) for boys under 14, the Club has an excellent house league program that operates on Saturdays.

-The SBA Player Registration fee this year is $750.
-In addition, most teams either enter a league and/or play in tournaments.
-This additional cost is about $250.
-Parents should expect to pay approximately $1000 to $1200 for their son/daughter to play on a rep team.
+The SBA Player Registration fee this year is $995 plus $150 for a uniform.
+Parents should expect to pay $1145 for their son/daughter to play on a rep team for the 2017/2018 season.

 Fees are constantly in a state of flux because the club is dependent on such items as gym rentals, uniform purchases, OBA fees, etc which it can’t control.